HailToTheSnail/Pokemon-Campaign-Notes/content/Sessions - GM/Session 5.md

 - They get in and try to travel across the rest of the chasm but slow down midway across the chasm.
 Mimi gets out of the minecart and tries to run the rest of the way but is ambushed by a horde of Zubats and forced into a battle.
 - The horde of Zubat Supersonic the party and one of them slam into Mimi and pushes her off the mine tracks and down into the abyss.
 - Mimi's Snorunt decimates the Zubat turning them into popsicles, while Leon jumps down into the chasm taking massive damage in order to give Mimi a Soda and resuscitate her.
+- At the end of the battle, the party earns 1500 EXP (500 EXP each) from the battle.
 - Mimi and Leon look around the cavern and find a small crawl space that leads to the main part of the Inferno Mines.
 - Mimi gives Leon an Oran Berry for jumping down and saving her which restores his health, while Al gives his Pokemon a Lum Berry as a token of appreciation.
 - They travel back across the mine tracks and Al has to push the minecart the rest of the way because Kurisu refuses to get out because of his trauma.